The Glow of Axion Quark Nugget Dark Matter: (IV) CMB Spectral and Anisotropy Signatures: Results

 The results are shown in Figure \ref{fig:Triangle_plot}, which presents corner plots comparing the posterior distributions of six key cosmological parameters under four different scenarios: the standard \textit{Basic Classy} $\Lambda$CDM run (green), the AQN model with an average nugget mass of 10g (grey), and two dark matter annihilation models with energy injection rates of $p_{\rm ann} = 4 \times 10^{-28}~\mathrm{cm^3\,s^{-1}\,GeV^{-1}}$ (red) and $p_{\rm ann} = 4 \times 10^{-30}~\mathrm{cm^3\,s^{-1}\,GeV^{-1}}$ (blue), respectively.
 For this analysis, we employed the Cobaya framework \cite{Torrado:2020dgo} and used a combination of high- and low-$\ell$ likelihoods from Planck 2018 and Planck PR4.
 Specifically, we included the low-$\ell$ temperature and polarization likelihoods \textit{planck\_2018\_lowl.TT} and \textit{planck\_2018\_lowl.EE} \cite{Planck:2019nip}, the high-$\ell$ CamSpec temperature and polarization likelihood \textit{planck\_NPIPE\_highl\_CamSpec.TTTEEE} \cite{Planck:2019nip}, and the Planck PR4 lensing likelihood \textit{planckpr4lensing} \cite{Carron:2022eum, Carron:2022eyg}, installed via the public GitHub repository.

-As seen in the plot, the AQN-induced energy injection produces negligible shifts in the posterior distributions for $\Omega_{\rm b} h^2$, $\Omega_{\rm cdm}h^2$, $H_0$, $n_s$, $\tau_{\rm reio}$, and $\sigma_8$.
-The distributions for the AQN model (grey) almost completely overlap with the standard $\Lambda$CDM contours (green), indicating that the inclusion of AQNs does not compromise the consistency of the cosmological model with Planck data.
-In contrast, the more aggressive annihilation scenario with $p_{\rm ann} = 4 \times 10^{-28}$ (red) leads to noticeable tensions, especially in $\tau_{\rm reio}$ and $\sigma_8$, breaching the Planck upper bounds.
+As shown in Fig.~\ref{fig:Triangle_plot}, the AQN-induced energy injection leads to only negligible shifts in the posterior distributions of $\Omega_{\rm b} h^2$, $\Omega_{\rm cdm} h^2$, $H_0$, $n_s$, $\tau_{\rm reio}$, and $\sigma_8$.
+The posterior contours for the AQN model (grey) almost completely overlap with those of the base $\Lambda$CDM case (green), indicating that the AQN model remains fully consistent with the \textit{Planck} data.
+For our fiducial AQN scenario with an average nugget mass $\langle m_{\rm AQN}\rangle = 10\,\mathrm{g}$, we obtain a reduced chi-squared $\chi^2_{\rm red}=1.09$, demonstrating an acceptable goodness-of-fit and no degradation relative to the base $\Lambda$CDM model.

+To better illustrate the impact of the AQN model on the CMB TT power spectrum, in Fig. \ref{fig:TT_AQN} we show the residuals relative to the Planck best-fit $\Lambda$CDM model.
+The horizontal line at $\Delta D_\ell = 0$ corresponds to the Planck best-fit $\Lambda$CDM spectrum.
+The blue points show the residuals of the Planck TT binned data relative to the same best-fit $\Lambda$CDM model, while the shaded region represents the corresponding Planck $1\sigma$ uncertainty range.
+The AQN curve shows the difference between the best-fit AQN model and the Planck best-fit $\Lambda$CDM spectrum.
+This representation allows a direct visualization of the magnitude and multipole dependence of the AQN-induced modification compared to the observational uncertainties of the Planck TT measurements.

+By contrast, the illustrative annihilation scenario with a fixed value $p_{\rm ann}=4\times10^{-28}\,\mathrm{cm^3\,s^{-1}\,GeV^{-1}}$ (red) induces visible shifts in parameters such as $\tau_{\rm reio}$ and $\sigma_8$ along known degeneracy directions.
+These shifts should not be interpreted as internal inconsistencies of the extended cosmological model; rather, they reflect the fact that this annihilation strength exceeds the direct \textit{Planck} constraints on dark-matter annihilation.
+Indeed, \textit{Planck} CMB anisotropy measurements place 95\% confidence-level upper limits on the annihilation parameter $p_{\rm ann}$ at the level of a few $\times10^{-28}\,\mathrm{cm^3\,s^{-1}\,GeV^{-1}}$, thereby disfavouring such aggressive annihilation scenarios (see Sec.~6.6 of \cite{Planck:2015fie}).

 These results affirm that, unlike certain exotic dark matter models, AQN-induced heating remains safely within current observational constraints, which is consistent with the analytical estimation \eqref{eq:p_ann AQN}.
 Consequently, the standard cosmological framework retains its robustness, even under scenarios involving additional physics such as AQNs.
 This highlights the viability of AQNs as an exotic dark matter candidate that introduces detectable spectral features while preserving the integrity of the CMB angular power spectrum.
+We restrict the comparison to multipoles $\ell \lesssim 2000$, where the CMB signal is dominated by primary anisotropies.
+At higher multipoles, foreground contributions and secondary anisotropies become dominant (see, e.g., \cite{SPT2021} figure 2), and a consistent analysis would require detailed foreground modeling, which is not included in the present analysis